nervster/DataStructuresProject5/README.md

 # DataStructuresProject5

-Implemented a Hash Map and Table using Python.
+Implemented a Hash Map and Table with Python.